admission of a partner

 • Goodwill Adjustment: Goodwill is the reputation of the firm and its ability to generate profits in the long run.
 Once a new partner joins, goodwill must be worked out, and the current partners are compensated for the sacrifices that they must undergo when sharing the profit.

 • Profit Sharing Ratio: The profit sharing ratio must be recalculated as the new partner’s share of profit.
-The existing partners can also compromise by reducing a part of their share of profit for the new partner.
+The old partner’s capital can also be compromised by reducing a part of their share of profit for the new partner.

 • Reserves and Accumulated Profits: Reserves, profits, or losses accumulated before admitting a new partner are distributed between the old partners following the old profit-sharing ratio.